 Ask Idaho Power for clarification if you have any questions.

-Combustible structures such as houses, garages and other buildings must be at least 10 feet from pad-mounted transformers.
-This clearance may be reduced to the 3-foot working clearance from a non-combustible wall.
+Combustible structures like houses, garages and other buildings must be at least 10 feet from pad-mounted transformers.
+For non-combustible structures, this clearance can be reduced to three feet.
 A 10-foot clearance is still required in front, to each side, and vertically of any door, operable window, air intake vent or path of egress located on a non-combustible wall or surface.

 Non-combustible walls must have:

-- A 1-hour fire rating for most commercial and industrial buildings.
+- A one-hour fire rating for most commercial and industrial buildings.

-- A 3-hour fire rating for residences and businesses where people might be sleeping (hotels, etc.)
+- A three-hour fire rating for homes and businesses where people might be sleeping (like hotels).

 Exception: Non-operable windows (that don’t open) installed in a non-combustible wall require a 10-foot clearance in front but only 3 feet to each side.